-This course focuses on implementing a scholarship project designed to positively influence processes or systems impacting health.
-Students will lead the scholarship project while collaborating with stakeholders, the scholarship project mentor, and the scholarship project faculty adviser.
-Students accrue 100 clinical hours related to the scholarship project.
+This course focuses on implementing a scholarship project designed to positively influence processes, systems, communities, or policies impacting health.
+Students will guide the scholarship project while collaborating with stakeholders, the scholarship project mentor, and the scholarship project faculty adviser.
+Students accrue 75 clinical hours related to the scholarship project.
 Competence Statement: Knows concepts of project management well enough to implement the scholarship project.
 Prerequisites: NURS 750